pmjones/adr/README.md

 ### MVVM (Model-View-ViewModel)

 [MVVM](https://en.wikipedia.org/wiki/Model_View_ViewModel) seems to map only incompletely to ADR.

-The [pattern originator himself](http://blogs.msdn.com/b/johngossman/archive/2005/10/08/478683.aspx) mentions that "the [view] controls themselves manage the interaction with the input devices that is the responsibility of Controller in MVC".
-Since the _Action_ in ADR roughly corresponds to a _Controller_ in MVC, this means that _Action_ portion in ADR is absent in MVVM.

-Likewise, the pattern originator states "In simple examples, the View is data bound directly to the Model. ... the ViewModel contains data-transformers that convert Model types into View types, and it contains Commands the View can use to interact with the Model."
-So it appears the _View_ and the _Model_ in MVVM are relatively closely tied, whereas in ADR they are not.

-Otherwise, the _Model_ in MVVM maps closely to the _Model_ in MVC and the _Domain_ in ADR.
+The _Model_ in MVVM maps closely to the _Model_ in MVC and the _Domain_ in ADR.
 Similarly, the _View_ in MVVM maps closely to the _View_ in MVC and the _Responder_ in ADR.

-Based on those descriptions, MVVM does not seem to fit the ADR description.
+However, the _ViewModel_ does not map well to a _Controller_ in MVC or an _Action_ in ADR.
+Because ADR is a refinement of MVC, it seems reasonable to think that comparisons between MVVM and MVC would apply equally well to ADR.

+For an extended description of those differences, please see these articles from [Joel Wenzel](http://joel.inpointform.net/software-development/mvvm-vs-mvp-vs-mvc-the-differences-explained/), [Avtar Singh Sohi](http://www.codeproject.com/Articles/228214/Understanding-Basics-of-UI-Design-Pattern-MVC-MVP), [Rachel Appel](http://www.rachelappel.com/comparing-the-mvc-and-mvvm-patterns-along-with-their-respective-viewmodels), and [Niraj Bhatt](https://nirajrules.wordpress.com/2009/07/18/mvc-vs-mvp-vs-mvvm/).

 ### PAC (Presentation-Abstraction-Control)